harismubashar/bb84_simulation/README.md

 The inputs for encryption and decryption basis will be strings consisting of character "r" and "d", where "r" represents a rectilinear basis, and "d" represents a diagonal basis.

-Once the encryption algorithm uses the encryption basis to encrypt the binary message, the message will consist of characters "H", "V", "R", and "L" (as shown above) where\
+Once the encryption algorithm uses the encryption basis to encrypt the binary message, the message will consist of characters "H", "V", "R", and "L" (as shown above) where:
-"H" represents Horizontal Rectilinear (↔, 0°) polarization\
+- "H" represents Horizontal Rectilinear (↔, 0°) polarization
-"V" represents Vertical Rectilinear (↕ 90°) polarization\
+- "V" represents Vertical Rectilinear (↕ 90°) polarization
-"R" represents "Right" Diagonal (⤢ 45°) polarization\
+- "R" represents "Right" Diagonal (⤢ 45°) polarization
-"L" represents "Left" Diagonal (⤡ -45°) polarization\
+- "L" represents "Left" Diagonal (⤡ -45°) polarization

 ## Protocol